 The horizontal axis represents an interval of the runtime of the inspected program.
 Vertical bars show the function in which the process is.
 The bars consist of rectangles labeled with the current function's name and in its color.
-Black lines indicate messages sent between processes; they connect the sender and receiver processes.Blue lines, forming a grid, represent collective operations, such as broadcast or reduce operations.
+Black lines indicate messages sent between processes; they connect the sender and receiver processes.
+Blue lines, forming a grid, represent collective operations, such as broadcast or reduce operations.
 The status bar at the bottom of this panel shows information on events under the mouse cursor.
 By default, the entire runtime of the trace is visible.
 To get a better impression on the visualization primitives, use zooming.
 Zooming and navigation are explained in detail in Section 3.1.3.

 When the mouse pointer hovers over the Event Timeline, its exact position in terms of time is shown in the status bar.
 The status bar also shows which function, collective operations or messages are under the mouse cursor at the moment.
-The status bar of the Event Timeline Chart in Figure 4-2, shows that the mouse is currently at 1.00716 seconds, in the function MPI and in the collective operation MPI_Bcast.
+The status bar of the Event Timeline Chart in Figure 4-1, shows that the mouse is currently at 2.01214 seconds over a message from P13 to P14.